-8.30 The CMA will consider whether the effect on competition and the market will be timely.
+- 8.33 The CMA will consider whether the effect on competition and the market will be timely.
 It is not just a case of entry or expansion occurring in a timely manner but the effectiveness of that entry or expansion on market outcomes must be timely.
 What is considered to be timely in order to prevent or mitigate the adverse effects of a merger will depend on the industry and the characteristics and dynamics of the market, and the timeframe over which the CMA expects an SLC to result from a merger.
 Typically, entry or expansion being effective within two years of an SLC arising would be considered by the CMA to be timely although, depending on the nature of the market, the CMA may consider a period of time shorter or longer than this (for example, see paragraph 3.15).
+140 - 8.34 Generally, the further out in time that entry or expansion is expected to occur the less certainty the CMA can attach to whether such entry or expansion would occur.